"She stands for everything that I hope to include in my way of teaching students," Katarina Ignacek '18 said ...

 Block Housing is an option available for a group of students who wish to live together in one residential area.
 Block Housing is available in the following residences:

 Priority will be determined by averaging each group's lottery numbers.
 The group with the lowest average will be offered block housing first, followed by the group with the second-lowest average and so on.
-Each group will be able to indicate residence hall preferences on their application.

 NOTE: Drew Hall, Griffith Hall, Simonds Hall, and Longden Hall have only one bathroom, so residents must make arrangements to share these facilities.